derfloh205/coding_assistant/README.md

 With the -m flag it also creates a folder dependant c++ makefile It changes the includes of your files to keep it compileable

+<h4>Git Supply</h4>

+<h5>ca git finish -commitname-</h5>

+Does the following:
+> git add --all
+> git commit -a -m "-commitname-"
+> git push --all

+It supports long Commit-Messages with more than one single word

 <h2>ca_config Specification:</h2>

 The ca_config file is here to make it possible for the user to determine some